enovin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions: Adds execute permission to the owner and the group owner, amd read permission to other users, to the file "hello"

+7-everybody: Adds execution permission to the owner, the group owner and the other users, to the file "hello"